 Stay in the park.

 Staying in the park is darker and quieter, opens up time for longer days, less waiting, and enables more diverse experiences (and light).
-Most parks have numerous campgrounds and the lodges in many parks are architectural icons worth a visit in and of themselves.
+Most parks have numerous campgrounds with campsites that pop up available at the last minute.
+The lodges are architectural icons worth a lesson and a tour in and of themselves.
 Staying at, for example Prince of Wales Hotel in Waterton Lakes National Park, feels like a step back in time and is a true privilege.
 I am in awe that we are still allowed in most of these buildings.

 Take advantage of the Park Service programs.